romainrbr/flipchair/README.md

 ## Features

--   **Material You Theming:** Adapts to your wallpaper and system theme.
+-   **Material Expressive Theming:** Adapts to your wallpaper and system theme.
 -   **At a Glance Widget:** Displays information *at a glance* with support for [Smartspacer](https://github.com/KieronQuinn/Smartspacer).
 -   **QuickSwitch Support:** Integrates with Android Recents on Android 10-15. (requires root)
 -   **Global Search:** Allows quick access to apps, contacts, and web results from the home screen.